Iyer: Alleged negative attitude towards Tamil language and culture

 Iyers have been called Sanskritists who entertained a distorted and contemptuous attitude towards Tamil language, culture and civilization.
 The Dravidologist Kamil Zvelebil says that the Brahmin was chosen as a scapegoat by the Dravidian parties to answer for the decline of Tamil civilization and culture in the medieval and post-medieval periods.
-Despite these allegations many Iyers where great contributors to the Tamil language.
+Despite these allegations many Iyers were great contributors to the Tamil language.
 Agathiar, usually identified with the legendary Vedic sage Agastya is credited with compiling the first rules of grammar of the Tamil language.
 Moreover, individuals like U. V. Swaminatha Iyer and Subramanya Bharathi have made invaluable contributions to Tamil literature.
 Parithimar Kalaignar was the first to campaign for the recognition of Tamil as a classical language.

 Portrayal in popular media

 Brahmins are mentioned for the first time in the works of Sangam poets.
 During the post sangam era, Brahmin saints have been frequently praised for their efforts in combating Buddhism.
 In modern times, when Iyers and Iyengars control a significant percentage of the print and visual media, there has been significant coverage of Brahmins and Brahmin culture in magazines and periodicals and a number of Brahmin characters in novels, TV serials and films.

-Their portrayal in media started to become more negative with the rise of Dravidian political movments.
+Their portrayal in media started to become more negative with the rise of Dravidian political movements.
 The writings and speeches of many Dravidian political activists such as Iyothee Thass, Maraimalai Adigal, Periyar, Bharatidasan, C. N. Annadurai, the leaders of Justice Party in the early 20th century and of the Dravidar Kazhagam in more modern times constitute much of modern anti-Brahmin rhetoric.

 Starting from the 1940s onwards, Annadurai and the Dravida Munnetra Kazhagam have been using films and the mass media for the propagation of their political ideology.
-Most of the films made, such as the 1952-blockbuster Parasakthi written by furute Cheif minister M. Karunanidhi, are anti-Brahminical in character.
+Most of the films made, such as the 1952-blockbuster Parasakthi written by future Chief minister M. Karunanidhi, are anti-Brahminical in character.